PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Once again, I panicked and over thought way too much Q4P1 until I realized it was simple.

 Python negative indexes are really nice until they aren't.
 I lost so much time on Q6P3.
 I also had a non-bruteforce approach, but with an off-by-one error, so it didn't work.
 Luckily I was able to submit the correct solution thanks to bruteforce (which ran in about 5min) and debugged the other way in the morning.

+Bruteforce Q7 to get my best result so far.
+But reworked this as part 3 took between 3 and 4 sec.
+Using `itertools`' `pairwise` in validity checked already improved significantly.
+I ended up with some "clever" bruteforce by calculating only what needed to be.
+It runs in about 350ms which is far from great from what I see on Discord, but already enough for me!